mattlean/lean-js-app-starter/starters/express-postgres-ts/README.md

 This is a **[Lean JS App Starter](https://github.com/mattlean/lean-js-app-starter)** project for an [Express](https://expressjs.com) application written in [TypeScript](https://typescriptlang.org) that works with a [PostgreSQL](https://postgresql.org) database.

-_If you're not interested in TypeScript, then use the [`express-postgres` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/express-postgres) instead._
+_If you don't need TypeScript, then then use the [`express-postgres` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/express-postgres) instead._

 ## Technology Overview